 Dr. Sparlin's Message

 In District 308, one of our core beliefs is that all students can and will learn at high levels when presented with the right opportunities.
-Our goal is to provide each student with a comprehensive, educational experience that best prepares them for their future.
-Our attention to individualized learning and support for the whole child sets us apart.
+Our goal is to provide each student with a comprehensive educational experience that best prepares them for their future.
+The attention we provide to individualized learning and support for the whole child sets us apart.
 Our district is on a journey towards equity, acknowledging that not all students come to us with the same past experiences.
 We are empowering students to share their voices, providing them with engaging experiences, and giving them access to the tools and resources they need to achieve their own goals and aspirations.

-Beyond K-12 schooling, we offer an extensive early childhood program for families to help get young children on the right path long before they start school, and a transition program for students and adults with special needs.
+Beyond K-12 schooling, we offer an extensive early childhood program for families to help get young children on the right path long before they start school.
 Our academic programs challenge our gifted learners, and we offer a variety of college classes to our high school students, giving them a head start in their continued education.
-Students can engage in a variety of vocational and career programs, challenge their critical thinking through robotics, and grow their talents in the fine arts and music through a myriad of courses and extracurricular offerings.
+Students can engage in a variety of vocational and career programs, challenge their critical thinking through programs such as robotics, and grow their talents in the fine arts and music through a myriad of courses and extracurricular offerings.

 Please feel free to contact me at email@example.com if you have any questions about the district.